Aleksandar1980/BMI-calculator/README.md

 # BMI-calculator
-Calculate yor bodu mass index with this simple calculator written in javascript
+Calculate yor body mass index with this simple calculator written in javascript